Farmer or Hunter During Economic Winter

-I was reading Dr OIC’s blog on his take that one should not work too hard during the economic winter.
+I was talking to a friend and he felt that one should not work too hard during the economic winter.

 Farmers do not go out to sow seeds in winter.
 Instead, they visit families, eat and sleep (nice tradition for Chinese New Year).
 So should you.
 Take a vacation.
 Go away for a few months.
 Reserve your energy and resources during the Winter.